etc1290/Stembase/log.md

 	1. Rewrite mnt-update function to id-based and support groups -- finished
 	2. Rewrite hide and unhide function for better readability -- finished
+	3. Hide "Move to {ParentName}" option when target is currently in its parents group -- finished
 	# Fixed
 	1. Fix the bug that Monitored groups can be repeatedly joined